jgeumlek/MoltenGamepad/README.md

     make

 If you get undefined KEY_* errors, you'll need to remove those lines from the eventlists.
 There is a script `source/eventlists/generate_key_codes` designed to build these eventlists, but it has not been extensively tested.
+Run it from within `source/eventlists`.

 The only linked libraries under this default target are libudev and libpthread.

-If you also have the [scraw](https://gitlab.com/dennis-hamester/scraw) and [scrawpp](https://gitlab.com/dennis-hamester/scrawpp) libraries installed, there is some steam controller support available, but it is not included in the default make target.

-    make steam

-This make target will build and include the steam controller support.
-When changing between building with or without this support, a `make clean` is recommended.
+Currently two plugins can optionally be built into MoltenGamepad when compiling, `wiimote` and `steamcontroller`.
+By default, only the former is set to be built.
+Modify the lines at the beginning of the Makefile to control whether these plugins are included.

+Note that the Steam Controller plugin requires the [scraw](https://gitlab.com/dennis-hamester/scraw) and [scrawpp](https://gitlab.com/dennis-hamester/scrawpp) libraries.

 ##Running